Earth's Magnetic Field

 Human Magnetoreception

 Do humans have magnetoreceptive abilities similar to many animals?
-It’s a question that is still unanswered, although the scientific consensus is that we don’t have such an ability.
+It’s a question that is still unanswered.
 It’s clear that we don’t have anything approaching the natural orientational abilities of migratory birds or homing pigeons.
 We don’t migrate long distances when the seasons change (unless we’re retired and wealthy).
 Our homing ability depends mainly on conventional senses, memory, and, more recently, technological devices.
 If unable to rely on vision and hearing to orient ourselves, if we forget our route, or if we don’t recognize landmarks, we get lost.

 Still, the fact that our natural orientational abilities are weak doesn’t imply that we have no magnetoreceptive abilities.
 We could perceive the magnetic field, but not be able to utilize this information to orient ourselves.
 Or we could subconsciously use the magnetic field for orientation, a process that occurs outside our awareness.